White Unicorn: Reception

 In reviews of Wolfmother, some critics praised "White Unicorn" as one of the album's highlights.
 Writing for the website PopMatters, Adrian Begrand claimed that it "emerges as the clear winner on the entire disc, neatly marrying the hippy-dippy sentiment of Robert Plant and the monstrous chords of Tony Iommi before briefly returning to the acid rock sounds of Hawkwind again".
-Adam Webb of Dotmusic highlighted the song as the prime example of the band's songwriting ability, while The Observer columnist Ben Thompson recommended it as one of two (alongside "Pyramid") highlights of the record.
-At the end of 2005, Australian radio station Triple J included "White Unicorn" at number 84 on its Hottest 100 list, the lowest position of the six Wolfmother tracks featured on the list.
+Adam Webb of Dotmusic highlighted the song as the prime example of the band's songwriting ability.
+At the same time,The Observer columnist Ben Thompson recommended it as one of two (alongside "Pyramid") highlights of the record.
+At the end of 2005, Australian radio station Triple J included "White Unicorn" at number 84 on its Hottest 100 list, the lowest position of the six Wolfmother tracks featured.